stanimirovn/docs-redis/README.md

 ### Style Sheet

-Use this section to specify spelling of special words for Redis for Pivotal Platform:
+Use this section to specify spelling of special words for Redis for VMware Tanzu:

 + on-demand plan
 + shared-VM plan